zyma98/pie/README.md

 ### 3. Run an Inferlet

-Download a model, start the engine, and run an `inferlet`.
+Download a model, start the engine, and run an inferlet.

 1. **Download a Model:**
    Use the PIE CLI to add a model from the [model index](https://github.com/pie-project/model-index):